High-rate quantum LDPC codes for long-range-connected neutral atom registers: Results

-We note that there always exists a mapping from quantum parity check matrix to array indexing so that the shape of the stabilizers of the code can be directly inferred from the polynomial of the classical seed, see Fig.~\ref{fig:fig2}(a).
+We note that there always exists a mapping from quantum parity-check matrix to array indexing so that the shape of the stabilizers of the code can be directly inferred from the polynomial of the classical seed, see Fig.~\ref{fig:fig2}(a).
 Additionally, there always exists a basis where logical operators align along the same row or column.
-In contrast to the surface code where logical operators are Pauli strings stretching from boundary to boundary, for this code family logical operators are Pauli strings – possibly with holes – which are shorter in length and larger in number (Fig.~\ref{fig:fig2}(b)).
-As a second remark, we observe that, if $H$ is circulant, for any $n$ only some $k$'s are allowed, as $H$ may happen to be full rank, and thus $k=0$.
-The HGP of equal seeds having circulant parity check matrix, $H\in\mathbb{F}_2^{n\times n}$, naturally leads to a quantum code with periodic boundary conditions and parameters $N=2n^2$, $K=2k^2$.
-In this work we are interested in codes with open boundary conditions for the sake of experimental realization, thus we choose $H\in\mathbb{F}_2^{(n-k)\times n}$, which by being rectangular allows for any choice of $k$ and $n$.
-Quantum parameters now read $N=(n-k)^2+n^2$ and $K=k^2$ (half logical qubits get ``lost"), with consequent array shape shown in Fig.~\ref{fig:fig2}(c), which can be squeezed to restore the square configuration.
-As a consequent effect, squeezed stabilizers allow for effectively shorter, hence higher-fidelity, gates.
+In contrast to the surface code where logical operators are Pauli strings stretching from boundary to boundary, for the present code family logical operators are Pauli strings – possibly with holes – which are shorter in length and larger in number [Fig.~\ref{fig:fig2}(b)].
+As a second remark, we observe that, if $H$ is circulant, for any $n$ only some $k$'s are allowed, as $H$ may happen to be full-rank, and thus $k=0$.
+The HGP of equal seeds having circulant parity check matrix, $H\in\mathbb{F}_2^{n\times n}$, naturally leads to a quantum code with parameters $N=2n^2$, $K=2k^2$ and periodic boundary conditions.
+In this work we are interested in codes with open boundary conditions for the sake of experimental realization, thus we choose a full-ranked $H\in\mathbb{F}_2^{(n-k)\times n}$, which by being rectangular allows for any choice of $k$ and $n$.
+Quantum parameters now read $N=(n-k)^2+n^2$ and $K=k^2$ (half logical qubits get ``lost"), with consequent array shape shown in Fig.~\ref{fig:fig2}(c), which can be squeezed to restore a full square configuration.
+A consequent effect is that squeezed stabilizers have effectively shorter \emph{legs} [see Fig.~\ref{fig:fig2}(c) right panel], where a leg is defined as the distance between the central ancilla and a non-local data qubit of the stabilizer.
+Depending on the exact position of the boundary stabilizer, this effective shortening can even result in legs of different length in different directions [see, e.g., the red stabilizer in Fig.~\ref{fig:fig2}(c) right panel].
+Interestingly, this effective leg shortening improves the circuit-level error correction performance (see below) and is later accounted for in quantum error correction simulations.
+More details regarding seeds choice and code construction are provided in Appendix A.